 One of the main Security threats is the lack of mobile app testing; many mobile apps are launched on Apple App Store and Google Play Store without proper penetration testing or security audits, which leaves some open doors for cyberattacks.

-To counter this problem, you need to conduct regular mobile app testing to identify and patch vulnerabilities.
+Solution: To counter this problem, you need to conduct regular mobile app testing to identify and patch vulnerabilities.
 This is an essential part of secure mobile application development and ensures the long-term health of your mobile app.

 5. Insecure Communication Channels